-New applicant files will be processed and evaluated once all documents are provided.
-Incomplete applications cannot be processed.
-In addition to the completed application, the following documents must be submitted:
+New student files will be processed and evaluated once all documents are provided.
+Incomplete application and enrollment packets cannot be processed.
+In addition to the completed application and enrollment packets the following must be submitted:

-- Registration fee - Official county / state issued Certificate of Birth (copy) - Official Certificate of Baptism (Catholic students only) (copy) - Two most recent report cards (grades 1-8) - Copy of most recent standardized test scores (grades 1-8) - Applicable information regarding psychological/educational evaluations - Immunization records - Applicable information regarding special health needs - Signed release for records from previous school - Letter of Reference (current school Principal for grades 1-8)
+- Application and enrollment fees - Official county /state issued Certificate of Birth (copy) - Official Certificate of Baptism (Catholic students only) (copy) - Two most recent report cards (grades 1-8) - Copy of most recent standardized test scores (grades 1-8) - Applicable information regarding psychological/educational evaluations - Immunization records - Applicable information regarding special health needs - Court Order of Conservatorship, if applicable

-Incoming students will complete an assessment conducted by the grade level teacher and their parents are required to meet with the principal prior to acceptance.
+Incoming students will complete an assessment conducted by the grade level teacher.

 Children with special needs will be admitted if, with reasonable accommodations on the part of the school, they can be successful in the school environment.
-Under these circumstances, the child will be conditionally accepted and status will be reevaluated if the need arises.
+Under these circumstances, the child will be conditionally accepted, and status will be reevaluated if the need arises.

-Once the application file has been reviewed by the administration, parents will be notified of the student's acceptance status.
-After the student is accepted the parents will complete the registration process and receive a tuition statement.
-To receive the reduced Parish Tuition rate, the family must be a registered active member of a sponsoring parish.
+Once the packet has been reviewed by the administration, parents will be notified of the student's acceptance status.
+After the student is accepted the parents will complete the enrollment process and establish a tuition payment account.